Corpus Poisoning via Approximate Greedy Gradient Descent: Experiments

 \subsection{Main Results}

 \textbf{In-Domain Attack}\quad We show the in-domain attack performance of AGGD and the other two baselines (HotFlip and random perturbation) in Table \ref{tab: ASR in domain}, evaluating the injection of only one adversarial passage.
 Our findings are as follows: (1) The pretrained Contriever model is more vulnerable to attacks.
 All three attack baselines achieve the highest ASR compared to other retrieval models.
-Poisoning with AGGD achieves 89.57\% ASR on NQ dataset and 75.58\% on MS MARCO dataset, respectively.
-Even using Random perturbation can achieve a relatively high ASR of 74.64\% on NQ dataset and 55.81\% on MS MARCO dataset.
-(2) Besides achieving comparable results in Contriever and DPR, AGGD is extremely effective in attacking ANCE, improving over the second-best baseline by 17.6\% and 13.37\% on NQ and MS MARCO, respectively.
+Poisoning with AGGD achieves 92.5\% ASR on NQ dataset and 85.47\% on MS MARCO dataset, respectively.
+Even using Random perturbation can achieve a relatively high ASR of 80.24\% on NQ dataset and 66.86\% on MS MARCO dataset.
+(2) Besides achieving comparable results in Contriever and DPR, AGGD is extremely effective in attacking ANCE, improving over the second-best baseline by 15.24\% and 17.44\% on NQ and MS MARCO, respectively.
 The effectiveness of AGGD in attack ANCE can also be clearly observed during the training.
-Due space limitations, we provide training accuracy in Appendix \ref{appx: retrieval accuracy during training (1 adv)}(Figure \ref{fig: retriever accuracy with 1 passage}).
-(3)Supervised retriever models such as DPR are more challenging to attack.
-Attacking DPR-nq on NQ with only 1 adversarial passage does no better than random perturbation.
-(4) MS MARCO seems to be harder to attack than NQ, likely due to its larger testing corpus, and thus, lower poison rate.
+Due space limitations, we provide training accuracy in Appendix \ref{appx: retrieval accuracy during training (1 adv)} (Figure \ref{fig: retriever accuracy with 1 passage}).
+(3) Supervised retriever models such as DPR are more challenging to attack.
+Attacking DPR-nq on NQ with only 1 adversarial passage are just slightly better than random perturbation.